yashsoni27/python-GTA-V/README.md

 We try to read frames from the desktop rather than messing with games codes itself.
 This means generally we can use it to work with more games than GTA V, and it basically tries to learn whatever you put in front of it counting frames as input and generating key presses as output.

-Currently this project is under work for the time being.
+Currently this project is dropped for the time being.